 Staying Nonpartisan Key to Nonprofit Impact

-Federal legislation (S. 264 and H.R.
-781) has been introduced to repeal the 1954 Johnson Amendment, which prohibits charitable nonprofits, including churches, from endorsing or opposing candidates for elective office.
+Federal legislation has been introduced to repeal the 1954 Johnson Amendment, which prohibits charitable nonprofits, including churches, from endorsing or opposing candidates for elective office.
 NDANO believes current law requiring charitable nonprofits to remain nonpartisan is the best way to advance missions and work as partners with all levels of government.
 NDANO opposes the repeal because existing law protects both nonprofits and the public.

 Nonprofits are safe spaces in our communities, designed to be above the political fray.
 Preventing the application of party labels allows us to focus on solving problems, helping our neighbors and enriching our communities.
 Nonpartisan credibility is critical to the ability of 501(c)(3) organizations to work with elected officials of all parties at the local, state and federal levels to address community needs.
 Keeping this protection in place is essential to nonprofit missions.

-Learn more about this campaign to protect nonprofit nonpartisanship.
+Learn more about this campaign to protect nonprofit nonpartisanship and sign the Community Letter in Support of Nonpartisanship.

 Protect the Charitable Giving Incentive